shashikantb/localnews/README.md

 OFFICIAL_USER_PASSWORD=your_official_user_password

 # --- Firebase Configuration (for Web Push Notifications) ---
-# This is required for handling notification clicks on the web.
+# This is required for handling notification clicks on the web and in the WebView.
 # To find these values:
 # 1. Go to your Firebase project: https://console.firebase.google.com/
 # 2. Go to Project Settings (click the gear icon).